 About This Journal

-The Loyola of Los Angeles Entertainment Law Review (ELR),1 with more than twenty years of publication, has established a reputation as the authoritative source of professional and scholarly articles on entertainment, sports, communications, and intellectual property law.
+Since 1981, the Loyola of Los Angeles Entertainment Law Review (ELR),1 has established a reputation as the authoritative source of professional and scholarly articles on entertainment, sports, communications, and intellectual property law.
 In fact, the California State Legislature recently used an article published in ELR when drafting California Civil Code section 1708.8, which seeks to protect celebrity’s personal privacy rights from overzealous paparazzi.